Generic name: erdafitinib [ er-da-FI-ti-nib ]

 Your doctor may want you to use artificial tears or other lubricating eye medication every 2 hours while you are awake.
 Keep using these medicines for as long as your doctor has prescribed.

 Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results.
+Your cancer treatments may be delayed or permanently discontinued if you have certain side effects.

 You will need frequent vision tests.